karoliskoncevicius/dircolors-moonshine/README.md

 ## Colors ##

-Here is a sample screenshot displaying the all of the used colors.
+Here is a sample screenshot displaying all of the used colors.

 ![ALL](./img/all.png)